Tesla walks back its plan to close most showrooms

 Remaining stores could have fewer workers, but will have vehicles available for test drives and a small inventory in case people want to buy immediately, the statement said.

 The company also announced Monday that it has purchased car-hauling trucks and trailers from a California company in a stock deal worth about $14.2 million.
 Tesla paid for the purchase with about 50,000 previously authorized shares.
-The move is designed to increase Tesla's vehicle transportation capacity and cut delivery times.
+Tesla wants to increase its vehicle transportation capacity and cut delivery times.

 The reversal shows that Tesla had second thoughts about shuttering the stores and whether buyers would make such a large purchase without a test drive.
 The company says it still plans to offer buyers the ability to return purchased vehicles at no cost after a seven-day or 1,000 mile test drive.